VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 Price of a VVS1 Diamond

 More value is placed on a VVS1 diamond than a VVS2 one since the former is more expensive because of its unique characteristics.
 Light transmission is improved, clarity is enhanced, and imperfections are less noticeable.
-The price of a VVS1 diamond ranges from $800 to $1200, depending on factors such as the cut, color, clarity, carat weight, etc. The price of a diamond can vary greatly depending on its cut, with the round being the most expensive.
+A VVS1 diamond ranges from $800 to $1200, depending on factors such as the cut, color, clarity, carat weight, etc. The price of a diamond can vary greatly depending on its cut, with the round being the most expensive.
 A well-cut 0.50-carat VVS1 diamond can set you back $1,000.

 Price of a VVS2 Diamond